Geometries in perturbative quantum field theory: Results

 such that the $c_2$-invariant satisfies

 for all primes $p$.
-The dimension of the $c_2$ is the weight of $f$ minus 1. \end{defn} Fourier coefficients of modular forms were calculated with Sage \cite{Sage}.
-In general, newforms of high or odd weights are harder to generate than even or low weights.
-Modular $c_2$s were only searched up to the generated levels which are listed in the following table: 1ex
+The dimension of the $c_2$ is the weight of $f$ minus 1. \end{defn} Fourier coefficients of modular forms were calculated with Sage \cite{Sage} which has a complete set of pre-built commands to do this.
+In general, newforms of high and odd weights are harder to generate than low and even weights.
+Modular $c_2$s were only searched up to the following generated levels.
+1ex

-1ex To unidentified $c_2$s we associate a dimension according to the following definition:
+1ex To unidentified $c_2$s we associate a dimension according to the following definition.

-\begin{defn} A model of a $c_2$-invariant is a projective variety of dimension $d$ whose point-count modulo $q$ is $1-(-1)^dc_2^{(q)}$ modulo point-counts of varieties of strictly smaller dimension.
+\begin{defn} A model of a non-zero $c_2$-invariant is a projective variety defined over $\ZZ$ of dimension $d$ whose point-count modulo $q=p^n$, $p=2,3,5,\ldots$ prime, is $1-(-1)^dc_2^{(q)}$ modulo point-counts of varieties of strictly smaller dimension.
 A minimal model is a model of lowest dimension.
-The dimension of a minimal model is the dimension $\dim(c_2)$ of the $c_2$-invariant. \end{defn} By modularity the above definition is expected to be consistent with the dimension in Definition \ref{defmod}.
-For the dimensions of non-identified $c_2$s the above definition will only provide upper bounds, see Lemma \ref{lemdim} and Conjectures \ref{dimbound1}, \ref{dimbound2}.
+The dimension of a minimal model is the dimension $\dim(c_2)$ of the $c_2$-invariant. \end{defn} In general, it is almost impossible to prove that a $c_2$ has a certain dimension $d$ beyond the cases $d=0$ and $d=1$.
+Moreover, very little data exists for $q\neq p$.
+By modularity of algebraic varieties (related to the Langlands program) the above definition is expected to be consistent with the dimension in Definition \ref{defmod} (see e.g.\ \cite{Schuett} and the references therein).
+In view of Conjecture \ref{conqp} we can use the correspondence to conjecture the dimensions of modular $c_2$s (as in the top row of Table \ref{tab1}).
+Standard denominator reduction provides upper bounds for the dimensions of non-identified $c_2$s.
+These bounds seem never to be sharp.
+Quadratic denominator reduction may provide sharp bounds which can be only conjectural because the case $q=2^n$ is missing, see Lemma \ref{lemdim} and Conjectures \ref{dimbound1}, \ref{dimbound2}.

+In general, it is hard to find varieties which correspond to given modular forms \cite{Schuett}.
+Motivated by the structure of denominator reduction we defined Dodgson intersections in Definition \ref{defdodpair}.
+These are varieties which have a rather specific representation as the intersection of the zero loci of two polynomials which are linear in each variable (the Dodgson pair), see Table \ref{tab3} for examples.
+Conjecture \ref{condodpair} suggests that every minimal model is a Dodgson intersection.
+In particular, Dodgson pairs should give varieties for all modular forms which occur in $c_2$ invariants.
+The simplicity of the examples in Table \ref{tab3} suggests that Dodgson pairs could be a good setup to search for varieties that correspond to some given modular forms.